kevintran0310-96/Kevin-Tran-Porfolio/Big Data Processing/Big Data Machine Learning/README.md

-# Big Data Fraud Detection — Spark (A2A)
+# Big Data Fraud Detection — Spark

-This repository contains a **reproducible** implementation of a Big Data ETL + EDA + Modeling workflow for **e‑commerce fraud detection** using **PySpark** (Part A of the assignment).
+This repository contains a **reproducible** implementation of a Big Data ETL + EDA + Modeling workflow for **e‑commerce fraud detection** using **PySpark**.
 It follows a schema‑first, pipeline‑driven approach and includes sample data, configs, and scripts to make it easy to run locally.

 > Context: The assignment asks you to build fraud detection with Spark MLlib/Streaming using customer & browsing behaviour, then evaluate RF/GBT and do K‑Means clustering for behaviour insight. fileciteturn1file0